gitzonetools/knowledgebase/docs/docker.md

 ## Docker
 ### Installing Docker
 Installing docker is fairly easy.
-Simply run the following command (The script will ask for for your sudo password if required)
+Simply run the following command (The script will ask for your sudo password if required)

     wget -qO- https://get.docker.com/ | sh